emicklei/recall/README.md

 See [examples](https://github.com/emicklei/recall/tree/main/examples) for other usage.

+### Panic

+By default, a Recaller with recover from a panic and writes an Error message with stack information, before returning an error with the panic message.
+You can disable panic recovery using `WithPanicRecovery(false)`.

+### Other work

 A different approach in both capturing and visualising logging is offered by the [Nanny](https://github.com/emicklei/nanny) package.

 (c) 2025, https://ernestmicklei.com.
 MIT License.